What Occupational Therapy is

 How to refer your child

-All information we share is on a “need to know” basis and everyone will act professionally with the information you give us.
-We will use some of the information for monitoring purposes to make sure we are offering the right service to meet local needs.
-In special circumstances we may need to share information with other professionals, for example, to keep a child safe and protected from harm.
+All information we share is on a 'need to know' basis and everyone will act professionally with the information you give us.
+We will use some of the information for monitoring purposes.
+This is to make sure we are offering the right service to meet local needs.
+In special circumstances we may need to share information with other professionals.
+This would be in situations to keep a child safe and protected from harm.

 Living Made Easy

 For parents or carers of disabled children, or health professionals looking for ideas, advice and information about daily living equipment.
 The Disabled Living Foundation do not sell any products but can help you find the people that do.
 Read more about Living Made Easy.